AnthonyBroadCrawford/anthonybroadcrawford.github.io/cv.md

 <br/>

 # Chief Product Officer, SpotHero, December 2015 - Present
 Responsible for all Product, User Experience/Design, and DataSciences.
+This includes strategy, execution, and teams.

 # Chief Technology Officer, Fooda; December 2013 - December 2015
 Responsible for all Product, User Experience/Design, and Technology strategy, execution, and teams.